Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Introduction

 This limitation has motivated a growing interest in Machine Learning (ML) and Deep Learning (DL) for QKD security.
-Unlike static threshold-based methods, ML models can adapt to dynamic patterns and detect both known and previously unseen attacks.
+Unlike static threshold-based methods, ML models can adapt to dynamic patterns and detect known and previously unseen attacks.
 In Continuous-Variable QKD (CV-QKD), Du and Huang \cite{du2022multi} proposed multi-class detection using Binary Relevance Neural Networks (BR-NN) and Label Powerset Neural Networks (LP-NN), combined with one-class SVM for unknown attacks.
-Kish \emph{et al.} \cite{kish2024mitigation} developed a decision tree–based framework for detecting and mitigating channel amplification attacks and related DoS scenarios.
+Kish \emph{et al.} \cite{kish2024mitigation} developed a decision tree–based framework to detect and mitigate channel amplification attacks and related DoS scenarios.
 Mao \emph{et al.} \cite{mao2020detecting} used Artificial Neural Networks (ANN) to classify multiple attack types from optical parameter features such as quadrature values and local oscillator intensity.
-Luo \emph{et al.} \cite{luo2022beyond} introduced a semi-supervised GAN-based method that improved detection generalization to unseen threats.
+Luo \emph{et al.} \cite{luo2022beyond} introduced a semi-supervised GAN-based method that improved the detection generalization of unseen threats.
 Table~\ref{tab:cvqkd_ml_attacks} summarizes these CV-QKD approaches.

 In Discrete-Variable QKD (DV-QKD), similar ML-based methods have been explored.
-Al \emph{et al.} \cite{al2021machine} applied ANN and LSTM models to detect Man-in-the-Middle attacks in IoT-integrated QKD networks.
+Al \emph{et al.} \cite{al2021machine} applied ANN and LSTM models to detect Man-in-the-Middle attacks in QKD networks integrated with IoT.
 Tunc \emph{et al.} \cite{tunc2023machine} used LSTM and SVM classifiers to detect eavesdropping in quantum communication channels.
 Xu \emph{et al.} \cite{xu2024automatically} implemented Random Forest classifiers capable of detecting both device imperfections and eavesdropping in real-time.
 Table~\ref{tab:dvqkd_ml_attacks} summarizes these DV-QKD approaches.

 Despite these advances, existing ML approaches often rely on idealized simulations and limited attack scenarios.
-They tend to omit realistic conditions such as channel loss, phase noise, photon shot noise, depolarization, and detector imperfections, and often ignore critical quantum-level threats such as PNS, Intercept-and-Resend, Trojan Horse, RNG, Detector Blinding, and Wavelength-Dependent attacks.
-Furthermore, to the best of our knowledge, Quantum Machine Learning has yet to be applied to QKD intrusion detection.
+They tend to omit realistic conditions such as channel loss, phase noise, photon shot noise, depolarization, and detector imperfections, and often ignore critical quantum-level threats such as PNS, Intercept-and-Resend, Trojan Horse, RNG, detector blinding, and Wavelength-Dependent attacks.
+Furthermore, to the best of our knowledge, Quantum Machine Learning has not yet been applied to QKD intrusion detection.